Our Community

 Please let us know if you have significant injuries that will affect your capacity to participate, and we will help you to find a pathway to progress.

-What happens in the Essentials Yoga Course?
+What happens in the Foundations Yoga Course?

 There is not much sitting around!
 You are introduced to the actions and the essence of asanas (yoga poses), which are intertwined.